The 2018 Frozen Knuckles Run

 The 4th Annual Frozen Knuckles Run officially kicks off the riding season in Western Arkansas and is a fun event for everyone that benefits the Steel Horse Rally Inc. The Steel Horse Rally Inc. is a local charity that helps veterans, military, children and the local community.
 The Frozen Knuckles is the first fundraising event of the year for the Steel Horse Rally Inc. We invite everyone in the community to come out and make a donation, enjoy great food, ride, and be part of this great event.

 If you don’t register by February 21st, you can still come and ride with us.
-Registration on the 24th will open at 10:30 AM.
+Registration on Feb.
+25th will open at 10:30 AM.
 With your day-of registration, you will also receive a patch while supplies last.
 Registration costs will be the same on the 24th (however onlay a limited number of patches will be available, so we recommend preregistering!).
 Lunch will be served from 11 AM til 12:30.
 The first wave of bikes will leave out at 12:30.
 The route will go north on Hwy.
 59 to Interstate 540 to Hwy 64 to Hwy 282 to Rudy.
-From Rudy, we’ll go east to Mulberry.
-From Mulberrry, we’ll head east to Ozark, cross the Arkansas River on Scenic Hwy 23 to Caulksville.
+From Rudy, riders will head east then south to Dyer.
+From Dyer, riders will head east on Hwy 64 to Ozark, cross the Arkansas River on Scenic Hwy 23 to Caulksville.
 From Caulksville, we’ll take Hwy.
 22 back into Barling to return to the Barling City Park.

 Also new this year, we will be raffling off two VIB (Very Important Biker) passes for the 2018 Steel Horse Rally.
 The VIB passes allow you entry into all sort of cool events and special VIB areas.
 More information about the VIB raffle will be posted this week.